 This technical information describes the requirements for boiler installation rooms and contains notes on the installation of boilers and boiler house components for steam, superheated steam, warm and hot water boiler systems.
 It is intended to provide assistance to planners of installation rooms and buildings.

-All the relevant national and local regulations and applicable standards should also be followed.
+All relevant national and local regulations and applicable standards must be observed.